mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Code is in place and all images are fully optimised for the web.
 You have added further code or modified your images to fit your website.

 ## RWD Implementation

+Marked by viewing site on mobile device and inspecting source code

 * Little or no attempt to implement a responsive design.
 * Limited or flawed attempt to implement a responsive design.